New Orleans Saints vs. Miami Dolphins NFL Week 16 Odds, Plays and Insights for December 27, 2021

 Home and road insights

-- New Orleans has two wins against the spread, and is 2-4 overall, at home this season.
+- New Orleans has covered the spread twice at home, and is 2-4 overall there, this season.

-- At home, the Saints are winless ATS (0-2) as 3-point favorites or greater.
+- At home, as 3-point favorites or greater, the Saints are winless ATS (0-2).

-- New Orleans has hit the over in three of six home games this season.
+- In six home games this year, New Orleans has hit the over three times.

-- Away from home, the Dolphins are unbeaten ATS (1-0) as 3-point underdogs or more.
+- On the road, the Dolphins are unbeaten ATS (1-0) as 3-point underdogs or more.

-- This year, in six away games, Miami has hit the over twice.
+- In six away games this season, Miami has gone over the total twice.

 Powered by Data Skrive.